Mindfully Healthy Living

 Best Anti-Inflammatory Supplements to Fight Pain

-What supplements help healing after surgery?
+What supplements help with healing after surgery?

 Supplements that are often recommended to support healing after surgery include vitamin C for collagen formation and immune support, zinc for wound healing and immune function, and B vitamins for energy and cell repair.
 Protein supplements can also be beneficial, as protein is essential for tissue repair.
 Omega-3 fatty acids from fish oil may help manage inflammation.
 However, always consult with your healthcare provider before starting any new supplement.